Apple and Samsung settle 7-year U.S. patent dispute

-(Reuters) — Apple and Samsung Electronics on Wednesday settled a years long patent dispute, according to a filing the U.S. District Court for the Northern District of California.
+(Reuters) — Apple and Samsung Electronics on Wednesday settled a years long patent dispute, according to a filing in the U.S. District Court for the Northern District of California.
 The terms of the settlement were not disclosed in the court filing.

 An Apple spokesman declined to comment on the terms of the settlement.
 Samsung did not immediately return a request for comment.